Emergency management & evacuation policy template

 Communication procedures

-How emergency information is shared with staff.
+How alarms are raised and emergency information is shared.

-Drill requirements
+Drill & testing requirements

 Frequency and conduct of evacuation practice drills.